 Sign up for the Red Cross Ready Rating program, which can provide business preparedness training to help you ensure that you are ready to face a weather catastrophe or other disaster.
 Experts may have recommendations to make your business safer, such as installing shutters to protect windows and inexpensive emergency lights that turn on during power outages.
 The Red Cross also recommends that you make sure your small business is properly protected by business insurance and that you check into business continuity insurance.

 Create an emergency kit.

 You, your employees and customers could get stuck in your business unexpectedly due to extreme weather or even a freak occurrence like a hazardous materials spill from a tipped truck.
 A small business should have an emergency kit containing enough non-perishable food, bottled water and other supplies to last multiple people for 72 hours.
 Your kit should include:

 - A can opener

 Designate a recovery team.

 Choose a small group of employees who will take action in the immediate aftermath of an incident.
 Assign an employee to be crisis manager and choose a backup crisis manager.
 Assign other employees to work on the recovery team.
 Meet with these employees to clearly outline their roles and responsibilities.

-Develop an emergency communications plan for your business.
+Develop an crisis communications plan for your business.
 Create an employee communication tree, provide copies to employees and store an extra copy outside your business.
 Offer multiple modes of communication, including email, phone calls and texting, and consider keeping battery operated walkie-talkies as backup.
 Gather emergency numbers, including your small business insurance company, electrician, plumber, customer list and media contacts, and store that information offsite.
 Also set up programmable call forwarding for your business phones in case a disaster prevents you from reaching the office.
 This way, you can remotely forward calls to another phone.

 ID critical business functions.